Zack4DEV/mit.license--z4dev/README.md

 2. Make a request to the API (details below)
 3. Fork this project and send a pull request

-Now I can always include <https://rem.mit-license.org> in all my projects which links `rem` (the CNAME) against my copyright holder name `Remy Sharp` - all stored in the `users` directory.
+Now I can always include <https://z4dev.mit-license.org> in all my projects which links `rem` (the CNAME) against my copyright holder name `Zack Hatimi` - all stored in the `users` directory.

 ## Requesting your own MIT license page